Last Updated on May 23, 2024

 Writs of restitution are served by a constable or sheriff (state law mandates this).
 Until this happens, a landlord or property manager cannot legally change the locks to the property.
 Once it has been executed, though, they are free to do so.

-And here’s where locksmiths come in.
-Locksmiths are very called out to perform eviction lockout service at the time of the eviction.
+Here’s where locksmiths come in.
+Locksmiths perform an eviction lockout service at the time the writ is served.

-Owners will pay more for a locksmith eviction lockout (or rekey service), because the locksmith will meet the constable or sheriff at a set time (when they execute the writ).
-Therefore the locksmith cannot schedule calls immediately prior to the eviction to be sure that they make that time.
-This is often referred to as a meet fee and it can add between $50-100 to the rekey service cost.
-Additionally, if the locksmith must wait on site before beginning the eviction rekey service, they will often bill for that time waiting.
+Owners will pay more for a locksmith eviction lockout (or rekey service) because the locksmith will meet the constable or sheriff at a set time.
+Therefore the locksmith cannot schedule calls immediately before the eviction.
+This is often referred to as an exact meet fee and can add around $50 to the rekey service cost.
+If the locksmith must wait on site before beginning the rekey service, they will often bill for that time as well.
+For a typical 3-door eviction rekey the total cost should be between $250 and $300.

 For detailed information on the cost of a locksmith, see our article.

-Personal property left behind also needs to be disposed of properly, and there are rules that govern this to give the tenant an opportunity to recover some of their belongings
+Personal property left behind also needs to be disposed of properly, and there are rules that govern this and provide the tenant an opportunity to recover some of their belongings

 How Long Does an Eviction Take in Arizona?